-Following \cite{gorgenSmith}, two staged trees $\T$ and $\T'$ are called \emph{statistically equivalent} if there exists a bijection between the sets of root-to-leaf paths of $\T$ and $\T'$ such that, after applying this bijection, $\mathcal{M}_{\T}=\mathcal{M}_{\T'}$ inside the open simplex $\Delta_n$.
-Any staged tree model may have different but statisticaly equivalent tree representations.
-In \cite[Theorem~1]{gorgenSmith}, the authors show that statistical equivalence of staged trees can be determined by doing a sequence of operations on the trees, named \emph{swap} and \emph{resize}.
+Two staged trees $\T$ and $\T'$ are called \emph{statistically equivalent} in \cite{gorgenSmith} if there exists a bijection between the sets of root-to-leaf paths of $\T$ and $\T'$ such that, after applying this bijection, $\mathcal{M}_{\T}=\mathcal{M}_{\T'}$ in the open simplex $\Delta_n$.
+A staged tree model may have different but statistically equivalent tree representations.
+In \cite[Theorem~1]{gorgenSmith}, it is shown that statistical equivalence of staged trees can be determined by a sequence of operations on the trees, named \emph{swap} and \emph{resize}.
 One of the advantages of describing a staged tree model via its Horn pair is that it gives a new criterion to decide whether two staged trees are statistically equivalent.
-This is simpler to implement than the criterion formulated in \cite{gorgenSmith}. \begin{corollary} Two staged trees are statistically equivalent if and only if their their Horn pairs $(\tilde H, \tilde \lambda)$ agree. \end{corollary}
+This is simpler to implement than the criterion given in~\cite{gorgenSmith}.

+\begin{corollary} Two staged trees are statistically equivalent if and only if their associated Horn pairs reduce to the same minimal Horn pair. \end{corollary}

 One natural operation on a staged tree $\T$ is identifying two florets of the same size.
-This gives a new tree $\T'$ and model $\mathcal{M}_{\T'}$ whose Horn matrix is readily obtained from that of~$\T$.
+This gives a new staged tree $\T'$ whose Horn matrix is easy to get from that of~$\T$.